UMICTResearch/resume-me/README.md

 #### For errors
 If you have committed something prematurely, you may need to Execute: "$ git reset --hard HEAD" but with caution

 #### Stay tuned for more instructions

+## Author

+This project is created and managed by the [Social Innovations Group](http://socialinnovations.us/), School of Information, the University of Michigan.